Sennaiai/Quantum-Computing/D. Basics.md

       Phase is the eigen-value associated with the eigenstate of a given operator.
       Core algorithm enabling multiple applications (Shors, simulation, Chemistry)

-**Quantum Parallelism** - ability of a quantum computing to evaluate multiple input of a given function simultaneously through superposition.
+**Quantum Parallelism** - ability of quantum computer to evaluate multiple inputs of a given function simultaneously through superposition.

     All **f(x)* values are evaluated on the Amplitudes of the quantum state all at once.
 ---